Toggle: English / Spanish

 Erythrasma is a long-term skin infection caused by bacteria.
 It commonly occurs in skin folds.

 Erythrasma is caused by the bacteria Corynebacterium minutissimum.

 Erythrasma is more common in warm climates.
-You are more likely to develop this condition if you are overweight or have diabetes.
+You are more likely to develop this condition if you are overweight, older, or have diabetes.

 The main symptoms are reddish-brown slightly scaly patches with sharp borders.
 They may itch slightly.
 The patches occur in moist areas such as the groin, armpit, and skin folds.

 The patches often look similar to other fungal infections, such as ringworm.

 The health care provider will check your skin and ask about the symptoms.